jonrau1/ElectricEye/docs/new_checks/DEVELOPER_GUIDE.md

 ```bash
 pytest
 ```

-Tests are located in the [eeauditor tests folder](eeauditor/tests) and individual test can be run by adding the path with the name of the file after pytest.
+Existing, (and limited!) tests are located in the [EEAuditor Tests folder](../../eeauditor/tests/) and individual test can be run by adding the path with the name of the file after `pytest`.